Monday, July 10, 2017

 Fall color along CO 17 on La Manga Pass

 South of Alamosa is mostly farmland and there are no places to stop overnight.
 However, I always recommend that anyone who wants to really see Colorado, especially during the fall leaf-peeping season, should get off US 285 at Antonito and drive CO 17 to Chama, NM.
 In early October of 2016, Cumbres and La Manga Passes had the most beautiful bright blue skies and fall color I have seen in my 60 years of living in Colorado (the photo doesn't do it justice!).
+And during an early October 2025 Galloping Goose rail motorcar ride under cloudy skies, the aspen between Chama and Antonito seemed to just glow, so were just as spectacular!

 One of the "100 Best Campgrounds in Colorado," according to the book of the same name, is located just off CO 17.
 Take CO 17 west from Antonito for 36 miles to good gravel FR 118, 0.2 mile north of the Cumbres Pass railroad crossing.
 Go north for 4 miles to the Trujillo Meadows SWA and reservoir.
 It has 35 designated campsites, picnic tables, fire rings, drinking water in summer, and pit toilets, but no hookups.
 This formerly Free campground is now operated by the USFS, with a nightly rate of $18 ($9 with the Senior Pass).
 A boat ramp is located 1.5 miles farther north along the road.
 But for truly Free camping, there are numerous roads off FR 118 and parking lots near the railroad depot on which to disperse camp (I have done it in a tent, but not in our RV).
 BTW, you will be camping at 10,000 feet, so come prepared for any kind of weather--mild, sunny days, freezing nights, and a potential for heavy snowfall at any time of year.
 Nearby Wolf Creek Ski Area gets the highest annual snowfall of any Colorado ski area!